Diet & Weight Loss

 Myth: Coffee with coconut oil stokes metabolism

 Drinking this concoction (especially instead of eating a nutrient-dense breakfast) is not a good way to start your day or stoke metabolism.
 “Women in particular need to begin their day with a blood sugar-stabilizing meal with protein, vegetables, and healthy fats in order to have a healthy balance of hormones throughout their monthly cycle,” says Keesha Ewers, PhD, ARNP, and master of Ayurvedic medicine, and the founder and host Healthy You!
 Radio Network.
-Coffee isn’t bad, just have it with one of these 27 healthy breakfast ideas.
+But there is one ingredient you can add to your coffee that really could boost your metabolism.

 Myth: Metabolism levels don’t change with age

 The calories we need on a daily basis do, in fact, decrease as we age.
 “For example, a 55-year-old sedentary woman needs to consume about 600 calories less per day to maintain a steady weight compared to when she was moderately active at 25 years of age,” says Matilde Parente, MD, of Indian Wells, California.
 “You simply don’t need as many calories when you get older as you did when you were younger and more active.”
-Not sure if you’re physically active enough?
-Check out these 8 signs that you need to move more.
+Check out these 12 tips to get the metabolism of a 25-year-old.

 Myth: Detox cleanses reset your metabolism

 Detox diets don’t work because your metabolism is mainly determined by your body composition; the more muscle mass you have, the more calories you burn throughout the day.
 “When you lose weight quickly, your body is breaking down its muscle mass,” says Susan Berkman, RD, at The Ohio State University Wexner Medical Center.
 “When you resume eating normally, your metabolism is slower than when you started the plan because you have less muscle,” she explains.
 End result, you gain fat.
-On the other hand, these daily habits can speed up your metabolism.
+Instead, try these 30 tiny diet changes that can help you lose weight.

 Myth: A slow metabolism runs in your family

 This myth may have been passed down since your great-great uncle took the boat over from Italy, but it’s not true according to Mandy Unanski Enright, RD, in Red Bank, New Jersey.
 “While some people may be born with a slower or quicker metabolic rate, it is the lifestyle we lead that can impact metabolic function,” says Enright.
 A well-balanced diet and staying active every day rules over genes.
-“The more demand we put on our body for energy, the more our metabolism is stimulated,” says.
-Enright.
-Learn how to make your daily walk even healthier.
+“The more demand we put on our body for energy, the more our metabolism is stimulated,” says Enright.
+Try these other 14 ways to jump-start your metabolism.

 Myth: Dieting changes your metabolism forever